 Subaccounts also offer the same options to filter, export, and use Integrations, so that each individual subaccount can pass along their pertinent data to other systems they use.

-The principal limitation of parent and child subaccount structure is if you are using one website for all of the subaccounts, then you will need to use the parent account install code.
+The principal front-end limitation of parent and child subaccount structure is if you are using one website for the parent account and all of the subaccounts, then you should probably deploy the parent account Installation Code to every page's <head> section.
+That still allows transactions and a lot of account activity into subaccounts, but it does curtail some options as follows.

-When adding Elements, you'll be able to add any of the embedded subaccounts' Elements on any page where that subaccount or the parent account's installation code is running.
-Global elements, like reminders and sticky buttons, from subaccounts, will only show on pages running that subaccount's installation code.
+When adding Elements, you'll be able to add any of the subaccounts' embedded Elements on any page where that subaccount or the parent account's installation code is running.